Turn empty space into Birthday Party revenue with our simple automations | Book demo

 • Very limited free plan.
 You’ll likely need to upgrade even for basic usage.

-• Slightly more corporate feel; may be to much for small, community-driven surveys.
+• Slightly more corporate feel; may be too much for small, community-driven surveys.

 • No built-in SMS, email newsletters, or community tools.

-Ideal for: Town-wide planning, community satisfaction surveys, or grant reporting when data accuracy is key.
+Ideal for: Town-wide planning surveys, community satisfaction reports, or any project where data accuracy and presentation matter.

 Activity Messenger

-Price: Starts at 69$ and replaces a bunch of tools like Mailchimp, Eventbrite and TxtSquad
+Price: Starting at $89/month; replaces tools like Mailchimp, Eventbrite, and TxtSquad

 Pros: